lairtech/lair.lang/README.md

 # Lair Language
-The breeding ground for incrementaly building a language from scratch step by step.
-The implementation language for the reference implementation will be Julia for now.
-Others may follow.
+The breeding ground for incrementally building a language from scratch step by step implemented in Julia.

 # Incremental Steps
 Each of the steps for building up a language will be small and incrementally build on the previous steps.
 Each of those steps will deal with one concept or a few cut down concepts needed to solve the actual problem.
 Some steps will generalize the problems that where solved in previous steps to make the implementation and/or the language more flexible.

-Also after each step we have a working interpreter for build up language so far.
+Also after each step we have a working interpreter for the language build up so far.

-Each julia implemenation for the step can be found under `julia/<step-numer>.lair.jl`
+Each julia implemenation for the steps can be found under `julia/<chapter>/<step-number>.lair.jl`

 If you just use the step descriptions to build up your own implementation it's properly wise to follow the rought order but feel free to skip around as you please.

+## 01 - Skeleton Interpreter
-## Step 01: The REPL
+### Step 01: The REPL
 To get something simple up and running as fast as possible we will start with a interactive skeleton echo interpreter that just read a line from the input just echo it back to the user.

 Really nothing fancy but it already consists of the 3 dummy functions that will later be modified/extended: